 3. Types of Relationships

-An employee is more likely to be considered an employee if he or she provides the services necessary to run the business. and/or if there is no contract stating that the employee acts as an independent contractor and is entitled to his or her employment.
+An employee is more likely to be considered an employee if he or she provides the financial planning services necessary to run the business. and/or if there is no contract stating that the employee acts as an independent contractor and is entitled to his or her employment.
 Other factors that commonly affect employees other than contractors include employee benefits. (health insurance vacation, sick leave, etc.) and hiring employees in the hope of using the service indefinitely.

 California takes a more proactive approach with Assembly Bill (AB) 5 to protect state workers from misclassification.
 The law requires the following three conditions to be met for employees to be considered independent contractors: